difference between meteors and meteorites

 • Meteors provide direct observational data on the dynamics and distribution of cosmic dust and debris in our solar system.

-• Meteor showers offer regular opportunities for observational astronomy, allowing scientists to study the physical properties of meteoroids and their interactions with Earth’s atmosphere.
+• Meteor showers offer regular opportunities for observational astronomy, allowing scientists to study meteoroids’ physical properties and interactions with Earth’s atmosphere.

 6. Technological Advancements: